oracle-livelabs/converged/microservices-oracleteq-kafka/deploy-and-test-teq/deploy-and-test-teq.md

 3. Test the TEQ consumer microservice

     The Consumer microservice after start try to dequeue the messages from the TEQ Broker.
-If it succeeds in dequeuing the events, we can see in the log the events that were sent by the producer issuing the following command to list the late six lines from the container log:
+If it succeeds in dequeuing the events, we can see in the log the events that were sent by the producer issuing the following command to list the late one hundred lines from the container log.
+Look for `message received {"id": "0", "message": "teq message1"}`.

     ```bash
     <copy>container-logs teq-consumer 100</copy>